東京大学政策評価研究教育センター

 Author Cheng Chen and Takahiro Hattori

-Abstract Declining population growth and firm-level input distortions are important real- world phenomena.
-In this paper, we develop a firm dynamics model to study how firing costs induce input distortions through the lens of population growth.
-We find that the negative impact of firing costs on aggregate productivity and output is amplified when the population growth rate declines.
-This is because slower population growth leads to fewer entering firms and more persistent incumbents, which are less likely to exit and therefore more affected by firing costs.
-Using Japanese establishment-level data, we calibrate the model and reproduce age-specific firm patterns consistent with stylized facts from the literature.
-We then conduct counterfactual analyses, showing that a decline in population growth has a quantitatively significant impact on firm entry and firm-level input distortions.
-Finally, we provide evidence using Japanese census data to support the model's predictions on how population growth in uences firm entry and labor input distortions.
+Abstract Declining growth of working-age population and establishment-level input distortions are important real-world phenomena.
+In this paper, we develop an establishment dynamics model to study how firing costs induce input distortions through the lens of growth of working-age population.
+We find that the negative impact of firing costs on aggregate productivity and output is amplified when the growth rate of working-age population declines.
+This is because slower growth of labor supply leads to fewer entering establishments and more persistent incumbents, which are less likely to exit and therefore more affected by firing costs.
+Using Japanese establishment-level data, we calibrate the model and reproduce age-specific establishment patterns consistent with stylized facts from the literature.
+We then conduct counterfactual analyses, showing that a decline in growth of working-age population has a quantitatively significant impact on establishment entry and establishment-level input distortions.
+Finally, we provide evidence using Japanese census data to support the model’s predictions on how the growth of working-age population influences establishment entry and labor input distortions.

-Keywords population growth, employment protection and firing cost, firm-level distortions
+Keywords growth of working-age population, employment protection and firing cost, establishment-level distortions